 I find another grated tunnel, this one vertical.
 I’m gambling on there being another route down from here.
 I circle around a giant boulder and discover a draw that heads back to the mine road.
 It’s a fun climb down some large rocks and a minute later I’m back on the beaten path near the mining equipment were I came up.

 Soon a path cuts right (north) and I suspect it is the use trail coming down from the structure ruins.
 I take that route and in about 3 minutes I arrive at the structure ruins.
 It’s is satisfying to see how a network of trails comes together.

 4:48 - End hike.
+My mine excursion was good for 1.5 miles round trip with 320 feet in elevation gain.
+The whole outing was good for 3 total miles with 760 total elevation gain.
 There are 5 cars (including mine) and it’s 36 degrees.
 The total step count on my Fitbit for the two parts of my hike is 10,374 (5,494 for Negro Hill and 4,880 for Desert Queen Mine).
 Now I head back to the house to get ready for a 7:00 concert in Joshua Tree.